-Heart disease is America’s number one killer, but unlike many diseases, there is no particular age to begin screening for heart disease.
-Your primary care doctor or cardiologist might refer you to a heart specialist if you have risk factors for cardiovascular disease or symptoms that indicate it may already be present.
+Heart disease is America’s number one killer, but unlike many diseases, there is no particular age to begin screening for heart or vascular disease.
+Your primary care doctor or cardiologist might refer you to a heart or vascular specialist if you have risk factors for cardiovascular disease or symptoms that indicate it may already be present.

 While our Ohio State doctors are your partners in heart health, you are your own best advocate.
-Learn the risk factors and how to recognize the symptoms of heart problems.
-If something doesn’t seem right to you, talk to your doctor and don’t hesitate to make an appointment with one of Ohio State’s cardiologists today.
+Learn the risk factors and how to recognize the symptoms of heart and vascular problems.
+If something doesn’t seem right to you, talk to your doctor and don’t hesitate to make an appointment with one of Ohio State’s hear and vascular physicians today.

 Common symptoms of a heart attack include:

 Women can experience additional and different heart attack symptoms including: